Luke-Emery/myRIO-Square-Wave-Generator/README.md

 - Control the duty cycle and frequency with the labelled dials

 ### Note
+If the deployment process raises a conflict, allow it to replace the existing application.

 The VI is provided without a project so that it can be added to a connected myRIO project, and to ensure familiarity with that process.